 If you want to stick strictly to organics, this is a wine to get excited about.
 But if you’re used to drinking collectible wines – and I’m going to be completely candid – this wine is unremarkable.
 It is pleasing with decent balance and dark fruit notes.
 In other words, it is an easy-drinking red.
 But it is not a wine you are ever going to remember as something you must buy again – unless you’re looking for USDA certification.
 If you are, I recommend buying this V2G wine by the case.

-Are organic wines actually better for you?
+Are organic wines better for you?
 The short answer is yes.
-Obviously, the less chemicals you ingest, the better.
+Obviously, the fewer chemicals you ingest, the better.
 But you don’t necessarily have to drink a wine that’s been USDA-certified to enjoy a drink that’s made from grapes grown without chemicals.

-Additionally, you might feel better about drinking wines that are supporting a healthy planet.
+While they may not give you any nutritional benefits, organic wines may give you a psychological boost since you might feel better about drinking wines that support a healthy planet.
 (This is one of the biggest organic wine benefits.)
-But again, the wine doesn’t necessarily have to be USDA certified.
+But again, the wine doesn’t necessarily have to be USDA-certified.
 There are many other ways in which wineries can support healthy farming and winemaking that supports a healthy planet.

 If you are looking to make wine choices that are better for the planet, you don’t have to stick with organics.
-In fact, there are wines out there made by more environmentally friendly practices than are being used with some of the certified organics.
+In fact, there are wines out there made by more environmentally friendly practices that are being used with some of the certified organics.
 What you want to buy are sustainable wines.
+These wines may contain sulfites; they may not be 100% organic but they all support a healthier planet.

 What is sustainability in the wine industry?